grpc/grpc.github.io/docs/index.md

 <pre>npm install grpc</pre>
 </div>
 <div id="csharp_install">
-On Mac, Linux, and Windows, install the [gRPC NuGet package](https://www.nuget.org/packages/Grpc/) from your IDE (Visual Studio, Monodevelop, Xamin Studio).
+On Mac, Linux, and Windows, install the [gRPC NuGet package](https://www.nuget.org/packages/Grpc/) from your IDE (Visual Studio, Monodevelop, Xamarin Studio).
 </div>
 <div id="objective-c_install">
 If you're using Cocoapods on Mac, once you get the example source the runtime source code is fetched automatically from Github and integrated into your project.